ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 ---------------

-To reduce the chance of breaking changes occurring when new features are added, when a parameter is not explicitly set in a task, the module should avoid modifying the resource attribute.
+To reduce the chance of breaking changes occurring when new features are added, the module should avoid modifying the resource attribute when a parameter is not explicitly set in a task.

 By convention, when a parameter is explicitly set in a task, the module should set the resource attribute to match what was set in the task.
 In some cases,